Vintage

 with fine bright acidity and mouthfilling, gently complex, lingering,

 plumy, wild strawberry flavours.
-Of course,

 some may feel that this is too much to pay for a mere bottle of California